FFMG/myoddweb.piger/monitor/api/python/Doc/library/sqlite3.rst

       call :meth:`commit`.
 If you just close your database connection without calling :meth:`commit` first, your changes will be lost!

-   .. method:: execute(sql, [parameters])
+   .. method:: execute(sql[, parameters])

-      This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`execute
+      This is a nonstandard shortcut that creates a cursor object by calling the :meth:`~Connection.cursor` method, calls the cursor's
-      <Cursor.execute>` method with the parameters given.
+      :meth:`~Cursor.execute` method with the *parameters* given, and returns the cursor.

-   .. method:: executemany(sql, [parameters])
+   .. method:: executemany(sql[, parameters])

-      This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`executemany
-      <Cursor.executemany>` method with the parameters given.
+      This is a nonstandard shortcut that creates a cursor object by calling the :meth:`~Connection.cursor` method, calls the cursor's :meth:`~Cursor.executemany` method with the *parameters* given, and returns the cursor.

    .. method:: executescript(sql_script)

-      This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`executescript
-      <Cursor.executescript>` method with the parameters given.
+      This is a nonstandard shortcut that creates a cursor object by calling the :meth:`~Connection.cursor` method, calls the cursor's :meth:`~Cursor.executescript` method with the given *sql_script*, and returns the cursor.

    .. method:: create_function(name, num_params, func)